Full Professor at

 I-50134 Firenze (ITALY)

 I am a full professor of Computer Science (Informatica) at Dipartimento di Statistica, Informatica, Applicazioni (DiSIA), University of Florence.
 Previously, I was been an associate professor and assistant professor (first appointment in June 1999) at Dipartimento di Sistemi e Informatica, University of Florence.
 I have received a Ph.D. degree in Computer Science (Informatica) from the Sapienza University of Rome in 1996, and a Laurea degree cum laude in Computer Science (Scienze dell'Informazione) from the University of Pisa in 1991.
 In 1992 and, then, from 1996 till 1999, I have benefited from research fellowships and grants funded by the National Research Council (CNR) and by the University of Florence.

 My research activity aims at tackling those foundational and applicative problems raised by today's concurrent, distributed, and mobile systems, such as, e.g., service-oriented architectures, autonomic computing systems, and cyber-physical systems, working within open-ended and highly dynamic environments.
-The goal is to devise formal models, languages and tools capable of capturing different and specific aspects of such complex systems, thus enabling the study of issues related to connectivity, interaction, adaptivity and security.
-Process calculi, observational semantics, types, modal and temporal logics are some of the formal methods and analysis techniques exploited in my investigations.
+The goal is to devise formal models, languages, and tools capable of capturing different and specific aspects of such complex systems, thus enabling the study of connectivity, interaction, adaptivity, and security issues.
+Process calculi, observational semantics, types, modal and temporal logics are some of the formal methods and analysis techniques exploited in his investigations.
+In my research activity, theoretical and methodological investigations to define appropriate descriptive tools and tractable proof techniques are integrated with the project and the implementation of both experimental languages for distributed programming and (semi-)automatic supporting tools for property verification.

 Publications DBLP Google Scholar Scopus ORCID ResearcherID ACM Digital Libriary